 - 20+ years in FDA policy development and legislative matters

 - Specialist in formulating strategic solutions to challenging regulatory matters

 - Former Food and Drug Administration (FDA) Chief of Staff

-- Previous experience in state policy and U.S. regulatory issues, as well as FDA policy development and strategic planning
+- Previous experience in federal health care policy and U.S. regulatory issues, as well as FDA policy development and strategic planning

 With more than 20 years of leadership experience at the Food and Drug Administration (FDA), on Capitol Hill, and at a leading global pharmaceutical company, Patrick Ronan brings a comprehensive understanding of the health care sector to Greenleaf.

 Prior to founding Greenleaf, Patrick served as Vice President of Regulatory Policy & External Affairs at Novartis Pharmaceuticals Corporation, where he supervised U.S. regulatory policy issues and advised all brand teams on FDA-related regulatory matters.
 In addition, Patrick supervised state regulatory and coverage policy and advocacy activities.
 At Novartis, Patrick formulated and implemented a regulatory policy agenda, working on policy matters and providing strategic direction to brand teams on their interactions with the FDA on a full range of pre- and postmarket product-specific issues.

 Prior to joining Novartis, Patrick served as FDA’s Chief of Staff from 2005–2007 and in other leadership roles at the agency preceding this role.
 As Chief of Staff, Patrick was the principal advisor on all agency issues to former Commissioners Dr. Andrew von Eschenbach and Dr. Lester M. Crawford.
 Patrick’s FDA career began with his appointment as Assistant Commissioner of Legislation by then Commissioner Dr. Mark McClellan.
 The following year, Patrick was elevated to Associate Commissioner of Legislation and then Chief of Staff.
 His work with Congress contributed to the enactment of important modernizations of public health laws governing the regulation of drugs, biologics, medical devices, and foods.